NachtaktiverHalbaffe/Monkey-Dotfiles/Readme.md

 - KDE Plasma as a "stable" fallback environment
 - Hyprland as a fancy, bleeding Edge Compositor => Currently Daily driven Environment

-Both are installed alongside and SDDM is used as a Login-Manager fro mwhich the envrionment which should be used can be chosen
+Both are installed alongside and SDDM is used as a Login-Manager from which the environment which should be used can be chosen

 ## [KDE Plasma](https://kde.org/de/plasma-desktop/)
 Its uses the full blown KDE Environment which is kinda heavenly themed.
 It was the primary environment when the system was setup.
 I use it with the Wayland session and it works suprisenly fine (although using Nvidia).
 It's heavenly themed and has a Plasma panel as a Dock and as a bar.
 I use Activities for my workflow.